jow-/ucode/README.md

 ## BLOCKS

 There are three kinds of blocks; expression blocks, statement blocks and comment blocks.
-The former two embed code logic using a C-like syntax while the latter comment block type is simply discarded during processing.
+The former two embed code logic using a JavaScript-like syntax while the latter comment block type is simply discarded during processing.

 ### 1. STATEMENT BLOCKS